The Night Lagos Shows You What Afrobeats Actually Sounds Like Live

 Go with a local.
 The best events aren't advertised widely.
 A local connection is the difference between a good night and an extraordinary one.

-Tunde dropped me at my hotel at 4:45 AM.
-I lay in bed, ears ringing, feet aching, heart full, unable to sleep.
-Outside, Lagos was already waking up.
+The Bolt drops you at your hotel at 4:45 AM.
+You lie in bed, ears ringing, feet aching, heart full, unable to sleep.
+Outside, Lagos is already waking up.
 The city doesn't really sleep — it just changes tempo.

-I opened Spotify.
-Put on the same song the headliner had played live.
-Through my phone speaker, in a quiet hotel room, it sounded thin.
+Open Spotify.
+Put on the same song the headliner played live.
+Through a phone speaker, in a quiet hotel room, it sounds thin.
 Small.
 Like a postcard of a place you'd actually stood.